 Why do people wait until the last minute?
 I know some people enjoy the adrenaline rush that comes from 11th hour shopping.
-However, for most of us, shopping has become yet another thing to do in a month long stretch of way too many things to do!
-I know this ranks right up there among the greatest “First World Problems” of all time, but how did we manage to turn the entire month of December into a scheduling nightmare unlike any other?
-From the moment the last bite of pumpkin pie left your plate on Thanksgiving you have been cast into a frenzy of shopping, decorating, tree trimming, gift wrapping, party going, Christmas concert attending, ugly sweater wearing, and white elephant gifting that has left many of us a frazzled bundle of nerves ready to explode.
+But for most of us, shopping has become yet another thing to do in a month long stretch of way too many things to do!
+I know this ranks right up there among the greatest “First World Problems” of all time, but how did we manage to turn the entire month of December into such a scheduling nightmare?
+From the moment the last bite of pumpkin pie left your plate on Thanksgiving you have been cast into a frenzy of shopping, decorating, tree trimming, gift wrapping, party going, Christmas concert attending, ugly sweater wearing, and white elephant gifting that has left us a frazzled bundle of nerves ready to explode.
 Don’t believe me?
 Look at your calendar for December.
 Does it resemble a map showing Custer’s retreat?
 Are there more words written on it than a Dickens novel?

 I rest my case.

-Tell me again how that night you spent camping outside of Best Buy compares to this?
+So, tell me again how that crazy night you spent camping outside of Best Buy compares to this?

-Whether you’re talking about 2,000 years ago or 2015, the Advent journey can be eventful.
+Whether you’re talking about 2,000 years ago or 2019, the Advent journey can be eventful.
 Some of our preparations are necessary, some are steeped in tradition, others could be avoided but are celebrated as part of the bigger phenomenon now known as the Christmas season.
-But whether you travel hundreds of miles or go absolutely nowhere, we are all on a journey.
-Mary and Joseph’s trek may be different than ours today, but ultimately we don’t travel for the sake of the trip but for the destination to which it leads.
+But whether you travel hundreds of miles or go nowhere, we are all on a journey.
+Mary and Joseph’s trek may be different than ours today, but ultimately we’re all traveling the same path that will lead us to the coming of Jesus.
 As Christians, everything we do is designed to prepare ourselves for the coming of the Messiah.
-Christ’s birth, like His life, death, and resurrection are all gifts given to us so that we would be rescued from our sin and raised to life eternal with Him in Heaven.
+Christ’s birth, like His life, death, and resurrection, are gifts given to us so that we would be rescued from our sin and raised to life eternal with Him in Heaven.
 That’s the destination!
 That’s the goal!

 Enjoy the journey…